skyelynwaddell/godot-ios-plugin/README.md

 If it is NOT classic mode, it will instead add the new score to their current score in the leaderboard.

 <b>purchase(sku:String) -> bool</b><br>
-Request a purchase to Google Play Billing by Product ID found on Google Play Console
+Request a purchase to Apple StoreKit by Product ID found on AppStoreConnect

 <b>validate_plugin() -> bool</b><br>
 Returns true or false if the plugin is currently active and running on the current platform